An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: Replicating Dick et al.'s experiments

 \textbf{Experiments:} We used subsets of the PPMF, which comprised all the rows belonging to specific census tracts or blocks.
-For tracts, we used the same random sample employed by Dick et al. On the other hand, blocks were selected according to the following (non-random) criterion described by the authors ~\cite{dick2023confidence}: for each state, chose the block closest in size to the mean block size as well as the largest block; in addition, blocks closest in size to $M/C$, where $M$ is the maximum block size in the state and $C \in \{2, 4, 8, 16\}$ were also selected.
-This results in a total of 50 tracts and 300 blocks.
-Specifically, we reconstructed 100 data sets for each original data set, utilizing both \emph{random} and \emph{baseline} initialization methods, while adhering to the same configuration and parameters.
-Notice that the baseline initialization uses the distribution of $D$ --assumed to be publicly known-- to set up the algorithm's parameters, whereas the random initialization leverages no prior information.
+For tracts, we used the same random sample employed by Dick \emph{et al.} On the other hand, blocks were selected according to the following (non-random) criteria described by the authors~\cite{dick2023confidence}: for each state, choose the block closest in size to the mean block size as well as the largest block; in addition, choose blocks closest in size to $M/C$, where $M$ is the maximum block size in the state and $C \in \{2, 4, 8, 16\}$.
+This resulted in a total of 50 tracts and 300 blocks.
+Then, we reconstructed 100 data sets for each original data set, by employing both \emph{baseline} and \emph{random} initialization methods, while adhering to the same configuration and parameters.
+Baseline initialization follows the distribution of $D$ ---assumed to be publicly known--- to set up the algorithm's parameters, whereas random initialization leverages no prior information.

-\subsection{Results and discussion}
+\section{Results and discussion}

-Having reproduced Dick et al.'s experiments, we can investigate the correlation between the multiplicities of records in $D$ and their corresponding rank in the reconstructed data.
-Our aim is to determine whether highly ranked records threaten the privacy of individuals as Dick et al. claim.
+Having replicated Dick \emph{et al.}'s experiments, we investigated the correlation between the multiplicities of records in $D$ and their corresponding rank in the reconstructed data.
+Our aim was to determine whether highly ranked records threaten the privacy of individuals as Dick \emph{et al.} claim.

-To do so, we counted the number of occurrences of each record prototype in $D$ and we compared it with its frequency in the reconstructions (which is the foundation of CRR).
-Figure~\ref{fig:census_correlation} reports this comparison both at tract and block levels and both with random and baseline initializations.
-We also report results for tracts without considering the block attribute (random initialization), which Dick et al. removed to ease tract reconstructions.
+To do so, we counted the number of occurrences of each record prototype in $D$ and we compared it with its frequency in the reconstructions (which is the foundation of the confidence ranking).
+Figure~\ref{fig:census_correlation} reports this comparison both at the tract and block levels and both with random and baseline initializations.
+We also report results for tracts without considering the block attribute (random initialization), which Dick \emph{et al.} removed to ease tract reconstructions.